baoskee/machiavelli/README.md

 ## Why not Mongoose or another ORM
-ORMs don't cover completely the features that the Official Node.js Driver have.
-Many ORMs, Mongoose in particular, are slow vs. the official driver and are more prone to bugs.
+ORMs don't cover completely the features that the official drivers have.
+Furthermore, ORMs are notorious for being slow compared to official drivers, and tend to be irregularly maintained as time goes on to be more prone to bugs.

 This module is made for those who are frustrated by reading two docs to communicate with one database.
-By separating the Schema from the ORM, we are adhering to the Node.js philosophy of modularization.
+Having a separate Schema from built-in database schemas can be advantageous; data can be validated  directly from your application instead of unnecessarily over network requests.

 ## Getting Started